 Furthermore, random samplings of brewed coffee suggest that – surprise – human error exists so that sometimes that cup of decaf is actually just regular coffee in an orange-handled pot.
 If you are extremely concerned about caffeine or sensitive to its effect, you should buy the beans from a reputable source and brew the coffee yourself.

 Two Types of Decaf Processes

 There are two types of decaffeination processes.
 The first is called the Swiss Water Process method.
-Decaf coffee made with this method can be found at most gourmet coffee shops, organic food grocery stores.
-The other decaffeination processes use some sort of a chemical solvent.
+Decaf coffee made with this method can be found at most gourmet coffee shops and organic food grocery stores.
+The other decaffeination processes use some sort of chemical solvent.
 In this article, I’ll explain the essential aspects of the chemical removal process then I’ll discuss a specific variation of the chemical process termed the Super Critical Carbon Dioxide method.